jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

    food processor.
 Garage should have fold away door, so that counter space is accessible when the garage is open.
 6. Wine rack should have a door to protect wine from light damage.
-7. Lower corner cupboard, near sink, should have a lazy susan or pull out shelving so that maximum space can be accessed.
+7. Lower corner cupboard, near sink, should have a lazy-susan or pull out shelving so that maximum space can be accessed.
 8. Double lower cupboards should have pull out shelves, adjustable height if practical.
 Sink cupboard should have pull out shelves that work around the